-It is more beneficial for a dental sealant to be applied before there is decay or a cavity.
+It is more beneficial for a dental sealants to be applied before there is decay or a cavity.
 Because tooth decay is permanent, the sealant does a great job at preventing the tooth from weakening.
 Every time a cavity is filled, the drilling done weakens a tooth a little more each time.
 Having a sealant on a tooth as a preventative measure for cavities also saves the tooth from weakening.

 Sealants are capable of protecting a tooth from decay and cavities for up to ten years.
 It is important for your Tampa dentist to perform frequent check-ups on the sealant to make sure there is minimal wear or chipping.
 Fortunately, it is easy for a dentist to replace and reseal the sealants as necessary.